alvfig/shell_totp/README.md

 Shell script to show time-based one-time passwords - TOTP.
 It's like Google Authenticator on a TTY.
 You execute `tokens` command and view your 2FA codes with a countdown timer.

-If `xclip` or `xsel` are installed, you can copy a token to clipboard pressing its correspondig key.
-Paste with the middle button of the mouse.
+If `xclip` or `xsel` are installed you can copy a token to clipboard pressing its correspondig key.
+Paste with the middle button of mouse.

 Press `0` (zero) to exit.
 ```